obriencj/obriencj.github.io/source/projects/motorcycle/tu250x-kickstart/index.md

 precariously balanced engine.
 More than any other aspect, this activity benefits from an assistant.

+Leave the two bolts in place on either arm of the swingarm assembly.
+There are seals and covers that you risk having fall out or becoming misaligned if you don't have a bolt running through them.

 [{% img right https://lh5.googleusercontent.com/-XD4a1Lebuvg/U9-1GpdX8rI/AAAAAAAAQII/_u3Ups5NFOA/s400/IMG_2838.JPG 400 300 I never did get into yoga %}](https://picasaweb.google.com/lh/photo/0N7z0AulW8uOVf1qNPTOBI90Bmq-8q5KVhdpQ6O0Fv4?feat=embedwebsite)
 If all goes well, you can now lug around the 70 lbs of filthy and unwieldy engine to your workspace.
 Again, I recommend at least a 3' by